 Alongside this work, I continue the editing of the novel that first brought me to Konstepidemin, a blend of contemporary female epic and künstlerroman inspired by the Easter Island tree of Gothenburg’s Botanical Gardens, and ponder a sequel…

-Elizabeth Sercombe is an artist, writer, researcher and facilitator, whose work continually inhabits questions and experiences of being and becoming.
-Her academic research was published in 2016 as Strange Adventures: Women’s Individuation in the Works of Pierrette Fleutiaux and unites and extends the psychology of Carl Jung and the philosophy of Simone de Beauvoir in the investigation of Fleutiaux’s heroines’ own transformations and leadership.
-Elizabeth’s commercial work invites individuals and organisations to embrace their own points of transformation with bold hope, thoughtfulness and a sense of adventure.
+Elizabeth Sercombe is an explorer of the poetics of existence.As an artist, writer, researcher and facilitator, her interdisciplinary work roams multiple forms – including painting, collage, installation, and performance – in the investigation of human experience.
+Her academic research was published in 2016 as Strange Adventures: Women’s Individuation in the Works of Pierrette Fleutiaux, and unites and extends the psychology of Carl Jung and the philosophy of Simone de Beauvoir in the investigation of Fleutiaux’s heroines’ growing wholeness as individuals and leaders.
+Elizabeth’s business consultancy invites people and organisations to embrace their own seasons of transformation with bold hope, thoughtfulness and a sense of adventure.

 Artist in Residence during